 Children are moody little creatures.
-If they’re sleepy, hungry or hyped up on sugar, the most angelic kids are liable to become nightmare photography subjects.
+If they’re sleepy, hungry or excited on sugar, the most angelic kids can become a nightmare during photography sessions.
 Do your best to control for these factors when planning a shoot.
 If you know something that consistently brings a smile to your child’s face, be it playing in the yard or eating chocolate ice cream, use it to your advantage.

 (9) Capture the moment